-The BRIA will assess the likely impacts, costs, benefits and risks of the NTS2 delivery plans on public, private or third sector organisations.
-The information gathered through the consultation process will be used to revise the estimates of any costs and benefits of the actions prepared at the screening stage where applicable at the full impact assessment stage.
+The BRIA will assess the likely impacts, costs, benefits and risks of the NTS Delivery Plans on public, private or third sector organisations.
+The information gathered through the consultation process has been used to revise the estimates of any costs and benefits of the actions prepared at the screening stage.